joelkoehler/multithreaded-mergesort/README.md

 ## Make Concurrent

 Convert the serial mergesort code to use multiple threads using the pthread library.
-Your program should limit the number of threads it uses via a command line argument (for example, this could be the total number of threads or number of levels before cutting off new thread generation).
+It limits the number of threads it uses via a command line argument (for example, this could be the total number of threads or number of levels before cutting off new thread generation).
 You must get a speedup of at least 2 with 4 or more cores to get full credit on this project.
 Use n = 100,000,000 elements for your testing.

-NOTE: Just because you see a speedup of 2 does not guarantee full credit.
-You can easily hardcode the number of threads and hardcode the branches to get a speedup of 2.
-Your code MUST work with a variable number of threads!
-Simply getting a speedup of 2 does not indicate that you did the assignment correctly.

-You will need to update mytests.c to accept a number of threads a command line argument.
-The updated version of mytests should include timing results for both the serial and parallel versions of merge sort.
+mytests.c accepts a number of threads via a command line argument and also includes timing results for both the serial and parallel versions of merge sort.

 ## Implementation Analysis

-Create a file named speedup.pdf (in the root directory) that analyses the following two aspects of your mergesort solution.
+speedup.pdf analyses the following two aspects of the mergesort solution.

 **Efficiency** - Analyse the thread efficiency by examining how the threaded implementation’s performance compares to the single threaded